-- JumperFreeTM Mode: Allows processor settings and easy overclocking of frequency and Vcore voltage all through BIOS setup when JumperFreeTM mode is enabled.
-Easy-to-use DIP switches instead of jumpers are included to allow manual adjustment of the processor's external frequency. - Around-the-Clock Intrusion Detection: Chassis intrusion circuitry can log chassis open events into LDCM.
-The onboard battery supports detection even when normal power is removed and through a new design, battery drain is even lower than the RTC used for keeping time! - Firmware Hub: Provides security-enhancements in computer platforms by supporting Random Number Generator (RNG). - SMBus: Features the System Management Bus interface, which is used to physically transport commands and information between SMBus devices. - PC Health Monitoring: Provides an easy way to examine and manage system status information, such as CPU and system voltages, temperatures, and fan status through the onboard hardware ASUS ASIC and the bundled ASUS PC Probe or Intel LDCM software. - Legacy Free: Provides six 32-bit PCI (PCI 2.2 compliant) with no ISA, eliminating bottlenecks and system memory management issues.
+- SMBus: Features the System Management Bus interface, which is used to physically transport commands and information between SMBus devices. - PC Health Monitoring: Provides an easy way to examine and manage system status information, such as CPU and systerm voltages, temperatures, and fan status through the onboard hardware ASUS ASIC and the bundled ASUS PC Probe or Intel LDCM software. - Legacy Free: Provides five 32-bit PCI (PCI 2.2 compliant) with no ISA, eliminating bottlenecks and system memory management issues.
 All PCI slots can support Bus Master PCI cards, such as SCSI or LAN cards.
 (PCI supports up to 133MB/s maximum throughput.) - Low Pin Count (LPC) Multi-I/O: Provides two high-speed UART compatible serial ports and one parallel port with EPP and ECP capabilities.
 UART2 can also be directed from COM2 to the Infrared Module for wireless connections. - Enhanced ACPI & Anti-Boot Virus Protection: Programmable BIOS (Flash EEPROM), offering enhanced ACPI for Windows 98/2000/Millenium compatibility, built-in firmware-based virus protection, and autodetection of most devices for virtually automatic setup. - Smart BIOS: 4Mbit firmware gives a new easy-to-use interface which provides more control and protection over the motherboard.
-Provides Vcore and CPU/SDRAM frequency adjustments, boot block write protection, and HD/SCSI/MO/ZIP/CD/Floppy boot selection.
-Hardware random number generator supports new security software for data protection and secured Internet transactions. - No Messy Wires: Integrated Consumer IR and Standard IR supports an optional remote control package for wireless interfacing with external peripherals, personal gadgets, or an optional remote controller. personal gadgets, or an optional remote controller. - One Touch Management: Supports an optional ASUS iPanel, an easy to access box with system information LED display, front I/O ports, and space reserved for a hard disk drive.
-With an ASUS iPanel, you can monitor your computer system's vital components. - Concurrent PCI: Concurrent PCI allows multiple PCI transfers from PCI master busses to the memory and processor. - Onboard LED: The onboard LED will light up when there is standby power to the motherboard.
-This acts as a reminder to the user to turn OFF the power before plugging and unplugging devices so as not to damage the motherboard, peripherals, and/or components.
+Provides Vcore and CPU/ RDRAM frequency adjustments, boot block write protection, and HD/SCSI/MO/ ZIP/CD/Floppy boot selection. - IrDA: Supports an optional infrared port module for a wireless interface. - Concurrent PCI: Concurrent PCI allows multiple PCI transfers from PCI master busses to the memory and processor. - Onboard LED: The onboard LED will light up when there is standby power to the motherboard.
+This acts as a reminder to the user to turn OFF the power before plugging and unplugging devices so as not to damage the motherboard, peripherals, and/or components. - Integrated LAN Capability (optional): Features the Intel ICH2 integrated LAN controller, which supports Wired for Management, remote wake-up, and OnNow initiative to reduce Total Cost of Ownership (TCO).